modiimedia/a-s-hugo/content/about.md

 layout = "page"
 title = "About Us"
 [seo]
-meta_description = "Abundantly Social focuses helping businesses grow and improving their online presence.
+meta_description = "Abundantly Social focuses on helping businesses grow and improving their online presence.
 It was founded by Aimee Ravichandran and is based out of Houston, Texas." social_image = "/v1533615751/abundantlysocial/portrait.jpg" [[sections]] content_order = "right to left"